cloudant/cloudant-sync-eap/index-query.md

 ## Index and Query

-Cloudant Sync provides a way to add simple indexes to your datastore, and then query over them to get the documents you want.
+Cloudant Sync provides simple way to index and query your documents in datastore.

 ### Index

-Index maps each document to a one of multiple values.
-All the index values must have the same type.
+Index maps each document to a one of multiple index values.
+All the index values must be the same type.
 The index value type is specified when an index is created.

-The simplest index would be index document by one of its first level fie.d.
+The simplest index would be index document by one of its first level field.
-For example, for following document :
+For example:

 ```json
 {